BARKING HOUND VILLAGE

 Can all of my dogs stay together in the same suite?

 Yes, dogs from the same family can stay together in the same suite so long as the owner gives approval.
 Please be sure to let our staff know at check-in if we need to separate your dogs during feeding time.
+Also note that if your dogs are different sizes, they will be separated for their respective play groups, but will still be able to sleep together at night.

 When do charges begin and end?